3rd Surgical Oncology Advanced

 The University of Texas MD Anderson Cancer Center has implemented a process whereby everyone who is in a position to control the content of an educational activity must disclose all relevant financial relationships with any commercial interest that could potentially affect the information presented.
 MD Anderson also requires that all faculty disclose any unlabeled use or investigational use (not yet approved for any purpose) of pharmaceutical and medical device products.
 Specific disclosure will be made to the participants prior to the educational activity.

 MD Anderson complies with the Physician Payments Sunshine Act as part of the Affordable Care Act (ACA).
 Accordingly, we may be required to collect information on transfer of value provided to any covered recipient under the ACA.

-Abstracts will be selected for poster presentation at the conference.
+Abstracts will be selected for either e-poster or mini-oral presentation at the conference.
 The purpose of the poster session is to provide educational overview of the latest advances in surgical management of solid tumors and the role of APPs in clinical practice.
-(Please visit our website for more information.)
+Please visit our website for more information.

 - Advanced registration is encouraged as space and materials are limited.

 - The deadline for advanced registration is March 11, 2021.

 Postmarked before Mar.
 11, 2021

 - APAO Member/